spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/invoice/integrating-invoice-payment-into-checkout.md

 {% info_block errorBox %}

-If you recreated this example in Demoshop, you’ll need to do some adjustments on the `selectPayment()` from `checkout.js`.
+If you recreated this example in Demoshop, you'll need to do some adjustments on the `selectPayment()` from `checkout.js`.

 {% endinfo_block %}